MoESys: A Distributed and Efficient Mixture-of-Experts Training and Inference System for Internet Services

-The unique architecture of the MoE model introduces new intrinsic problems in training and inference.
-The Elastic MoE Training has been designed to address the challenge of load imbalance due to uneven input data.
-Moreover, considering that MoE involves quite a bit of cross-machine communication, we explore Resource-aware Communication to speed up across different clusters.
-Finally, to overcome the limitation of storage because of the usage of oversized vocabulary in most tasks, we design and implement a novel embedding partition method in data parallelism, different from this in tensor-slicing parallelism.
+The distinctive architecture of the MoE model gives rise to inherent challenges in both the training and inference processes.
+In order to tackle the issue of load imbalance caused by uneven input data, we have devised the Elastic MoE Training approach.
+Furthermore, recognizing the significant involvement of cross-machine communication in MoE, we have delved into Resource-aware Communication techniques to enhance efficiency across diverse clusters.
+Lastly, to overcome storage limitations stemming from the use of oversized vocabularies in various tasks, we have developed and implemented a novel embedding partition method within the framework of data parallelism, distinct from the approach employed in tensor-slicing parallelism.